JorgeUbaldoR/sem3-25-pi-2024_25-G131/docs/sprintA/us006/03.design/Readme.md

 ![Sequence Diagram - Full](svg/us006-sequence-diagram-full.svg)

-### Split Diagram
+### Split Diagrams

-This diagram shows the same sequence of interactions between the classes involved in the realization of this user story, but it is split in partial diagrams to better illustrate the interactions between the classes.
+The following diagram shows the same sequence of interactions between the classes involved in the realization of this user story, but it is split in partial diagrams to better illustrate the interactions between the classes.

 It uses Interaction Occurrence (a.k.a.
 Interaction Use).